Mariquita Sánchez: c. 1819/1820-1868

 In 1819 or 1820 Mariquita married Jean-Baptiste Washington de Mendeville, a French aristocrat and part of the French Consulate in Buenos Aires.
 Their marriage has been described as an unhappy one.
 Sánchez began to be in favor of divorce beginning in the 1830s.
 However, their union proceeded until Mendeville was sent back to France in 1835.
-After marrying Mendeville, she continued to host tertulias in her house, continuing her home's status as a center for "music, plastic arts, and welfare work as well as politics."
+After marrying Mendeville, she continued to host tertulias at her house, continuing her home's status as a center for "music, plastic arts, and welfare work as well as politics."
 In 1823, she worked with President Bernardino Rivadavia and founded the Sociedad de Beneficencia, the first philanthropic institution run by Buenos Aires women to protect and educate women, which allowed them to participate in public life.
 During the dictatorship of Juan Manuel de Rosas, the Sociedad de Beneficencia was dismantled and Sánchez went into exile in Montevideo, Uruguay, during which she wrote a significant portion of her letters and recorded works.
 In 1846, Sánchez went to Rio de Janeiro, and when she returned to Montevideo she wanted to go to Europe, but she ultimately decided to settle down.
 She died in Buenos Aires on 23 October 1868.

 Works and themes

 Sánchez is most known for her letters written to family while in exile and was described as a human typewriter that wrote intensely and passionately.
 Her writing has been characterized as masterful, as a result of her well-educated childhood, with her works being widely received as having a "civilized and enlightened spirit."
 Her writings included personal letters, poems, memos, a diary and an account on life in colonial Buenos Aires.
+The Colonial Memoir that she wrote regarding life in Buenos Aires under the Viceroyalty touched on all aspects of life in the city including: the home and furnishings, clothes and shoes, food and restaurants, education, marriage, gender roles, death, cultural experiences and more.

 Sánchez's works carried prominent themes of feminism, exploring it from the aspects of equality, education, and female sexual conduct's influence on politics.
+Sanchez wrote a letter to Juan Bautista Alberdi, a prominent Argentine author, in which she stated, "My life is necessarily more that of a male philosopher than that of a woman, with the misfortune of having the heart of a woman."
 Her compositions also explore ideas of nationality and citizenship, given her background with husbands from European countries and life in a colonial nation.
 Her Diary from Montevideo was written in 1839–1840, transmitting and analyzing political data.
 Sánchez's letters written from 1804 to 1868 and her Diary from Montevideo were finally published in 1952.